juliangav/www.julian.is/site/content/articles/2017-03-05-exit-intent-popups.md

 I'm curious to hear about what you’ve learned from this post, ways to improve patterns or how you’ve used popups.
 Don’t hesitate to [tweet](https://twitter.com/juliangav) at me.

-If you're interested in optimizing the load time of your website, I recently wrote [A Simple Baseline for Fast Loading Accessible Websites]({% post_url 2017-01-15-baseline-for-fast-loading-websites %}).
+If you're interested in optimizing the load time of your website, I recently wrote [A&nbsp;Simple Baseline for Fast Loading Accessible Websites](/article/baseline-for-fast-loading-websites).

 <!--Delayed Popup-->